 Actress and model feminist Jane Fonda says she's known for more than a year that Harvey Weinstein sexually harassed and assaulted young women in Hollywood, but chose not to say anything.

-Speaking to Christian Amanpour, Fonda said that her friend, and fellow outspoken liberal activist, Rosanna Arquette, told her about her experiences with Weinstein.
+Speaking to Christiane Amanpour, Fonda said that her friend, and fellow outspoken liberal activist, Rosanna Arquette, told her about her experiences with Weinstein.
 Arquette was one of several women who also spoke to Ronan Farrow, telling the New Yorker author that after she resisted Weinstein's advances in a New York City hotel room, he cut her out of the business for years.

 But Fonda says she never spoke up, and kept Arquette's claims under lock and key, despite, it seems, running into Weinstein here and there at Democratic party events during the 2016 election.

 "I'm ashamed that I didn't say anything right then," Fonda said.

 She should be.